 Epcot Touring Plan

 One of the highlights of any Disney vacation is a trip to Epcot.
-There are good rides, great food, and a wide variety of things to do.
-Before you book those fastpasses and decide what to do, though, we want you to take a look at our Epcot touring plan and use it to help you plan a great day in the Epcot park.
+There are good rides, unbelievable food, and a wide variety of things to do.
+Quite often, the adults will want to spend as much time as possible at Epcot, while the kids will want to stay at the Magic Kingdom.
+Since kids usually win out, we've built a touring plan that will help you knock out the entire park in one day.
+So before you book those fastpasses, we want you to take a look at our Epcot touring plan and use it to help you plan a great day at this park.

 Like Hollywood studios, Epcot has a tiering system.
-Unfortunately 3 of the best Epcot rides, Soarin , Test Track, and Frozen Ever After are all in Group A. Group B is a rather sad group of fastpasses.
-But we are going to carry on anyway, because this plan will still save you a lot of time especially in the ultra-busy seasons when even rides such as Spaceship Earth boast 40-60 minute wait times!
+The three 3 best Epcot rides, Soarin, Test Track, and Frozen Ever After, are all in Tier 1.
+Tier 2 is a sad little group of attractions.
+But we are going to carry on anyway, because this plan is still going to save you a lot of time, especially in peak season!

 12:00-1:00 – Frozen Ever After